dogus-utoopia/icarus-laboratory/README.md

 # ICARUS — Laboratory

-This repository contains laboratory-level implementations derived from the ICARUS closed-cycle homeostatic architecture.
+This repository contains laboratory-level prototypes derived from the ICARUS closed-cycle homeostatic architecture.

 The code included here is experimental and intended exclusively for technical